 Financial Assistance Programs

 American Sentinel University has financial aid professionals to assist students in obtaining financial assistance to pay for their educational expenses.
 Available resources include federal financial aid and student loans from private lenders.
 Federal assistance programs are administered by the U.S. Department of Education.
 Any U.S. citizen, national or eligible non-citizen who is enrolled or accepted for enrollment may apply for such assistance.
 Every student considering applying for financial aid should read “Funding Your Education-The Guide to Federal Student Aid”.
 This important document may be obtained from American Sentinel’s Financial Aid Office and helps students understand eligibility requirements, the federal financial aid application process, deadlines and the various forms of aid available.

 A student’s enrollment status (the number of credits registered for in a semester) will influence the amount of federal student aid a student will receive.
-To be eligible for federal student aid, students must enroll at least half time in consecutive semesters.
+To be eligible for federal student aid, students must enroll at least half time in any given semester.
 Undergraduate students need a minimum of six credits per semester and graduate students at least three credit hours in order to be considered half time.
 Undergraduate students enrolled in only three credits per semester (less than half time) may be eligible for a Federal Pell Grant, however a less-than-half-time status is ineligible for federal student loans and loan deferment.

 Available Loans and Grants

 Federal Pell Grant

 The Federal Pell Grant, unlike a loan, does not have to be repaid.
 Pell Grants are only awarded to undergraduate students who have not earned a previous bachelors or professional degree.
 Pell Grants are considered need based and are awarded based upon the student’s enrollment status as a full-time or part-time student.
 Applications are available from the university’s Financial Aid Office.

 Federal Direct Student Loan Program